Airport Service Alert

 Passenger Health and Well-Being

 - Health Screenings: No one should enter the airport if they are sick or symptomatic.
-The Airport is not conducting health screenings of individuals entering the terminal and does not have plans to at this time.
+The Airport is not conducting health screenings of passengers entering the terminal and does not have plans to at this time.
 At least one airline has announced plans to screen passengers, and it’s possible that other airlines could follow.
 Airport employees are undergoing health screenings.

 - Social Distancing: For the foreseeable future, passengers will be expected to stay six feet away from other people to the greatest extent possible.